-CAUTION: Only charge the Zero power pack with the Zero charger.
-The on-board charger is located under the power pack.
+CAUTION: Only charge the Zero power pack with the Zero charger or approved Zero accessory chargers.
+The on-board charger is located in the front under the fairings.

-When charging the motorcycle's power pack, the charger can be left ON, even after the power pack is fully charged.
-But unplugging your motorcycle after it is fully charged will maximize long-term power pack health.
-If left connected, there are two possible cases that can occur:
+When charging the motorcycle's power pack, the charger can be left connected and ON, even after the power pack is fully charged.
+But unplugging your motorcycle after it is charged will maximize long term power pack health.
+If left connected, there are several possible charge cases that can occur:

-When connected to the charger, the power pack will receive a full charge.
+• When connected to the charger, the power pack will receive a full charge.
 Once fully charged, the charger will cycle between 90% and 100% state of charge.
 When the state of charge gets close to 90%, the charger will recharge to 100% and repeat.
-When fully charged, a green light illuminates on the charger.
+When fully charged, a green light illuminates on the dash.

 Should the charger not read that the power pack is full, it continues to attempt to fully charge the power pack.
 In this event the green light may not illuminate; however, the power pack may be fully charged.
 To ensure that the power pack is charged, check the charge indicator on the dash display prior to riding.

-If the power pack terminates the charge before the charger reaches the state previously mentioned, then the charger continues to cycle and tops off the power pack until the power pack is removed from the charger, or the charger reaches the complete state previously noted.
+- If the power pack terminates the charge before the charger reaches the state previously mentioned, then the charger continues to cycle and tops off the power pack until the power pack is disconnected from the charger, or the charger reaches the complete state previously noted. - The Battery Management System countdown timer activates long term storage mode.
+Long term storage mode is triggered if the key switch has not been in the ON position within the last 30 days.
+When activated, the Battery Management System will discharge the power pack to 60% state of charge.
+The power pack will then continue to discharge approximately 1% per day.
+When the state of charge reaches 30%, the charger will recharge to 60% and repeat.